brice-william/brice-website/README.md

 - **Projects (projects.html)**: Portfolio of your projects with descriptions
 - **Resume (resume.html)**: Display and download options for your resume
 - **Contact (contact.html)**: Contact form and information

+## Interactive Chatbot

+The website features an AI-powered chatbot that provides:
+- Real-time assistance to visitors
+- Information about your skills and experience
+- Project details and descriptions
+- Quick navigation help
+- Contact information
+- Resume download assistance

+To interact with the chatbot:
+1. Click the chat icon in the bottom right corner
+2. Type your question or request
+3. Receive instant AI-powered responses
+4. Use the chatbot to navigate through the website

 ## Customization